-- The employee and their companion should make every effort to attend the hearing.
+- 19.4 The employee and their companion should make every effort to attend the hearing.
 Where the employee is unable to attend and provides a good reason for this, the hearing will be adjourned to a later date.
 Unless there are special circumstances mitigating against it, if the employee is unable to attend the rearranged hearing, it will take place in the employee's absence.
 The employee's fellow worker or trade union official may attend in such circumstances and will be allowed the opportunity to present the employee's case.
-The employee will also be allowed to make written submissions in such a situation. - 16.5 Where the chosen companion is unavailable on the day scheduled for the hearing, it will be rescheduled, provided that the employee proposes an alternative time within five working days of the scheduled date.
-If an alternative date is proposed by the employee, it will not be unreasonably refused. - 16.6 The Attendance Management Hearing will always be held somewhere private and enough time should be scheduled to discuss the issues at hand. - 16.7 The hearing will be chaired by an appropriate manager from the employee's service who has the authority to dismiss (see paragraph 4.2 of the Disciplinary Policy for further details).
-The manager chairing the meeting will be advised by an HR professional and a note taker will also be present. - 16.8 The management case will be presented to the manager chairing the hearing together with all documents relevant to the employee's health and attendance.
-Any representation made by the employee or the employee's representative, or any written submission made in the employee's absence will be given due consideration before any decision is taken. - 16.9 The hearing manager will consider: - the employee's overall absence record - the impact of the level of absence on the Council - representations from the employee - whether the reason for any of the absence(s) falls within the provisions of the Equality Act 2010 - the support/reasonable adjustments provided - the management of the case - the medical advice received, ensuring that up to date medical advice is available - any further action that can be taken be the employee or the manager - options for redeployment on medical grounds as an alternative to dismissal (long term absences only) - whether ill health retirement has been considered (long term absences only) - 16.10 Possible outcomes of an Attendance Management Hearing include: - adjournment while further medical advice or evidence is sought
+The employee will also be allowed to make written submissions in such a situation. - 19.5 Where the chosen companion is unavailable on the day scheduled for the hearing, it will be rescheduled, provided that the employee proposes an alternative time within five working days of the scheduled date.
+If an alternative date is proposed by the employee, it will not be unreasonably refused. - 19.6 The Attendance Management Hearing will always be held somewhere private and enough time should be scheduled to discuss the issues at hand. - 19.7 The hearing will be chaired by an appropriate manager from the employee's service who has the authority to dismiss (see paragraph 4.2 of the Disciplinary Policy for further details).
+The manager chairing the meeting will be advised by an HR professional and a note taker will also be present. - 19.8 The management case will be presented to the manager chairing the hearing together with all documents relevant to the employee's health and attendance.
+Any representation made by the employee or the employee's representative, or any written submission made in the employee's absence will be given due consideration before any decision is taken. - 19.9 The hearing manager will consider: - the employee's overall absence record - the impact of the level of absence on the Council - representations from the employee - whether the reason for any of the absence(s) falls within the provisions of the Equality Act 2010 - the support/reasonable adjustments provided - · the management of the case - the medical advice received, ensuring that up to date medical advice is available - any further action that can be taken be the employee or the manager

-- consideration of further reasonable adjustments - consideration of alternative employment - dismissal with notice or pay in lieu of notice

-16.11 The outcome of the Attendance Management Hearing will be confirmed in writing within three working days of the hearing.
+- options for redeployment on medical grounds as an alternative to dismissal (long term absences only) - whether ill health retirement has been considered (long term absences only) - 19.10 Possible outcomes of an Attendance Management Hearing include: - adjournment while further medical advice or evidence is sought - consideration of further reasonable adjustments - · consideration of alternative employment - · dismissal with notice or pay in lieu of notice - ill health retirement (see section 22) - 19.11 The outcome of the Attendance Management Hearing will be confirmed in writing within three working days of the hearing.
+The manager should ensure copies of formal meetings and outcome letters are sent to HR for the purposes of ensuring accurate record keeping.
 Where a decision to dismiss is made, the dismissal will be with appropriate contractual notice.
 The employee will have a right to appeal against a decision to dismiss them.

-17. Appeal
+20. Appeal